DonMcD/ultimate-plex-stack/README.md

 - **Wizarr:** Used to create links that can be sent to users so they can be invited to your media server.
 - **Plex Meta Manager:** Used to create collections, overlays, playlists and much more!
 - **Plex Auto Lanaguages:** Used to auto update the language of your Plex Tv episodes
+- **Recylarr:** Used to sync the config of trash guides with your arr stack

 <img width="353" alt="image" src="https://github.com/DonMcD/ultimate-plex-stack/assets/90471623/a9b8faf8-072e-4fb3-ac18-2ffd29d0f760">